SNaveenMathew/ml_book/introduction.md

 Moral: R Shiny uses widgets to abstract away the difficulties of building UI using HTML, CSS, JavaScript, etc. There are several simple components in R Shiny that require knowledge of the underlying concepts.
 Several widgetized components use HTML / JavaScript in the backend.
 Only simple applications can be built without knowing the underlying constructs.

 The moral of this story was kept soft (intentionally), but there's an important message to the reader: importing packages without the curiosity to know (or understand) the underlying constructs is not a passion, it is a hobby.
-Most data scientists in the world, especially in body-shop companies, are pursuing a hobby and getting paid for it - how cool is that?!
+Most data scientists in the world, especially in body-shop companies, are pursuing a hobby and are getting paid for it - how cool is that?!

+### "If only god can save our souls, only Cloud can save our neural networks"

+It should be no surprise by now that I made up this quote.